artoro/Basics-of-programming/README.md

 # Basics-of-programming
-IT exercises in my studies.
+IT exercises in my studies and hobby practice.